DarkXelus/react-native-onesignal/README.md

 ```

 ### Cancel Notifications (Android Only)

-We exposed the cancelNotification API of OneSignal (currently supported only on Android).

 *Cancels a single OneSignal notification based on its Android notification integer id.
 You can get the notification Id when invoking OneSignal.onNotificationOpened while receiving a notification.*